 Working Papers

 “Pollution Havens?
 Carbon Taxes, Globalization, and the Geography of Emissions” with Livio Stracca.
-ECB Working Paper No. 2862
+ECB Working Paper No. 2862, accepted IMF Economic Review

-This paper studies the impact of national carbon taxes on emissions.
-To do so, we construct a cross-country panel dataset, matching measures of emissions of carbon dioxide with information on the introduction of carbon taxes and their implied price on carbon.
-Importantly, we consider both measures of territorial emissions - emissions emitted within a country’s borders - and consumption emissions - emissions emitted anywhere in the world to satisfy domestic demand.
-Using panel local projection methods, we find that carbon taxes reduce territorial emissions over time, but have no significant effect on consumption emissions.
-Our estimates are robust to propensity-score weighting adjustments and are driven by countries which are more open to trade.
-Carbon taxes also lead to a modest increase in imports, suggesting that international trade may act as a conduit for reallocating the production of emissions away from locations where carbon is taxed.
-Together, our findings highlight the limitations of national carbon taxes in isolation, and the importance of international cooperation in reducing global emissions.
+This paper examines the impact of national carbon taxes on CO2 emissions.
+To achieve this, we conduct local projections on a cross-country panel dataset, aligning measures of carbon dioxide emissions with data on the introduction of carbon taxes and their associated prices.
+Importantly, we consider both territorial emissions — those emitted within a country's borders — and consumption emissions — those emitted globally to satisfy domestic demand.
+We find that carbon taxes reduce territorial emissions over time but have no significant effect on consumption emissions.
+Our estimates are robust to propensity-score weighting adjustments, controlling for the role of other environmental policies, and are primarily driven by countries that are more open to trade.
+In contrast, we find that variation in carbon prices from the European Union's Emissions Trading System (ETS) have a negative impact on both territorial and consumption emissions.
+Overall, our findings underscore the limitations of national carbon pricing schemes and emphasize the importance of international cooperation in reducing global emissions.

 “Does Wealth Inhibit Criminal Behavior?
 Evidence from Swedish Lottery Players and Their Children” with David Cesarini, Erik Lindqvist and Robert Östling.
 NBER Working Paper 31962